SammiHammi3/CARSLab-Error-Detection/README.md

 # CARSLab-Error-Detection

 This is a node for ROS2 (Humble).
 It subscribes to a topic called /pointcloud for LiDAR and does a rudimentary scan of the values being transmitted from the topic.
-This code is NOT optimized in any way yet.
 It searches for several things:
 1. NaNs and Infs (essentially, non-dense data)
 2. A large quantity of LiDAR values that are greater than the expected range.